Getting your Trinity Audio player ready...

 Disadvantages of Monocoque frame

 For budget-oriented motorcycles, steel tube is the main component and is welded according to requirements.
 Steel is very cost-effective and almost robust, but it is not lightweight.
-But when we enter into performance motorcycles, the chassis should be light and stiff.
-So aluminium and alloys are used to get these advantages.
+However, the chassis should be light and stiff when we enter performance motorcycles.
+So, aluminum and alloys are used to achieve these advantages.
 Carbon fibre, magnesium, and titanium materials are used for ultra-performance racing bikes and street bikes.

 The monocoque frame is undoubtedly the best, but it is costly.
 The trellis and perimeter frame are in the second spot.